 Measuring foot traffic affects many areas of your operations from budgeting to inventory and forecasting.
 Analyzing traffic data helps you make smarter decisions when it comes to scheduling staff, purchasing supplies, or ordering merchandise.
 You will only benefit from a more accurate count of the traffic you are experiencing.

-If you want to take it up a notch, some businesses and non-profits opt for a thermal imaging solution combined with video detection.
-This makes it easier to differentiate between adults and children and offers absolute verification capability provided by a live, real-time video feed.
+If you want to take it up a notch, some businesses and non-profits opt for a thermal imaging solution combined with image processing detection.
+This makes it easier to differentiate between adults and children and offers absolute verification capability provided by a live, real-time image processing feed.

 Even on its own though, a thermal imaging people counter can substantially improve your foot traffic insights.
 Its highly accurate counting technology, its ability to function even in adverse weather and lighting conditions and the increase to your counting field of vision by nearly a third make it an option many business owners and building managers turn to for measuring foot traffic at their facility.